aiidateam/aiida-core/docs/source/developer_guide/core/internals.rst

 Attributes related methods
 ==========================
-Each :py:meth:`~aiida.orm.node.Node` object can have attributes which are properties that characterize the node.
+Each :py:meth:`~aiida.orm.nodes.Node` object can have attributes which are properties that characterize the node.
 Such properties can be the energy, the atom symbols or the lattice vectors.
 The following methods can be used for the management of the attributes.

-- :py:meth:`~aiida.orm.node.Node.set_attribute` adds a new attribute to the node.
+- :py:meth:`~aiida.orm.nodes.Node.set_attribute` adds a new attribute to the node.
 The key of the attribute is the property name (e.g. ``energy``, ``lattice_vectors`` etc) and the value of the attribute is the value of that property.

-- :py:meth:`~aiida.orm.node.Node.delete_attribute` & :py:meth:`~aiida.orm.node.Node.delete_attributes` delete a specific or all attributes.
+- :py:meth:`~aiida.orm.nodes.Node.delete_attribute` & :py:meth:`~aiida.orm.nodes.Node.delete_attributes` delete a specific or all attributes.

-- :py:meth:`~aiida.orm.node.Node.get_attribute` returns a specific attribute.
+- :py:meth:`~aiida.orm.nodes.Node.get_attribute` returns a specific attribute.

 Extras related methods
 ======================
 ``Extras`` are additional information that are added to the calculations.
 In contrast to ``files`` and ``attributes``, ``extras`` are information added by the user (user specific).

-- :py:meth:`~aiida.orm.node.Node.set_extra` adds an ``extra`` to the database.
-To add a more ``extras`` at once, :py:meth:`~aiida.orm.node.Node.set_extras` can be used.
+- :py:meth:`~aiida.orm.nodes.Node.set_extra` adds an ``extra`` to the database.
+To add a more ``extras`` at once, :py:meth:`~aiida.orm.nodes.Node.set_extras` can be used.

-- :py:meth:`~aiida.orm.node.Node.get_extra` and :py:meth:`~aiida.orm.node.Node.get_extras` return a specific ``extra`` or all the available ``extras`` respectively.
+- :py:meth:`~aiida.orm.nodes.Node.get_extra` and :py:meth:`~aiida.orm.nodes.Node.get_extras` return a specific ``extra`` or all the available ``extras`` respectively.

-- :py:meth:`~aiida.orm.node.Node.delete_extra` deletes an ``extra``.
+- :py:meth:`~aiida.orm.nodes.Node.delete_extra` deletes an ``extra``.

 Folder management
 =================
 ``Folder`` objects represent directories on the disk (virtual or not) where extra information for the node are stored.
 These folders can be temporary or permanent.

-- :py:meth:`~aiida.orm.node.Node.repository` returns the repository instance associated to the ``node``.
+- :py:meth:`~aiida.orm.nodes.Node.repository` returns the repository instance associated to the ``node``.

 Store & deletion
 ================
-- :py:meth:`~aiida.orm.node.Node.store_all` stores all the input ``nodes``, then it stores the current ``node`` and in the end, it stores the cached input links.
+- :py:meth:`~aiida.orm.nodes.Node.store_all` stores all the input ``nodes``, then it stores the current ``node`` and in the end, it stores the cached input links.

-- :py:meth:`~aiida.orm.node.Node.verify_are_parents_stored` checks that the parents are stored.
+- :py:meth:`~aiida.orm.nodes.Node.verify_are_parents_stored` checks that the parents are stored.

-- :py:meth:`~aiida.orm.node.Node.store` method checks that the ``node`` data is valid, then check if ``node``'s parents are stored, then moves the contents of the temporary folder to the repository folder and in the end, it stores in the database the information that are in the cache.
+- :py:meth:`~aiida.orm.nodes.Node.store` method checks that the ``node`` data is valid, then check if ``node``'s parents are stored, then moves the contents of the temporary folder to the repository folder and in the end, it stores in the database the information that are in the cache.
 The latter happens with a database transaction.
 In case this transaction fails, then the data transfered to the repository folder are moved back to the temporary folder.

 DbNode
 ++++++

-The :py:class:`~aiida.backends.djsite.db.models.DbNode` is the Django class that corresponds to the :py:class:`~aiida.orm.node.Node` class allowing to store and retrieve the needed information from and to the database.
-Other classes extending the :py:class:`~aiida.orm.node.Node` class, like :py:class:`~aiida.orm.node.data.Data`, :py:class:`~aiida.orm.node.process.ProcessNode` and :py:class:`~aiida.orm.node.data.code.Code` use the :py:class:`~aiida.backends.djsite.db.models.DbNode` code too to interact with the database.
+The :py:class:`~aiida.backends.djsite.db.models.DbNode` is the Django class that corresponds to the :py:class:`~aiida.orm.nodes.Node` class allowing to store and retrieve the needed information from and to the database.
+Other classes extending the :py:class:`~aiida.orm.nodes.Node` class, like :py:class:`~aiida.orm.nodes.data.data.Data`, :py:class:`~aiida.orm.nodes.process.ProcessNode` and :py:class:`~aiida.orm.nodes.data.code.Code` use the :py:class:`~aiida.backends.djsite.db.models.DbNode` code too to interact with the database.
 The main methods are:

 - :py:meth:`~aiida.backends.djsite.db.models.DbNode.get_simple_name` which returns a string with the type of the class (by stripping the path before the class name).